Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 A maximum of four CAN-connected drivers can be reached with M569.3 counting from machine boot.
 CAN addresses that fail to respond don't count towards this maximum.

-## M569.4: Set Motor Driver Torque Mode via secondary CAN bus
+## M569.4: Set Motor Driver Torque Mode

-*Supported only on Duet 3 MB6HC and MB6XD boards with ODrives connected to the second CAN bus and Hangprinter kinematics configured*
+*Supported in firmware 3.5 post beta4 on Expansion 1HCL and M23CL devices when in closed loop mode.
+Also supported in firmware 3.4 and later on Duet 3 MB6HC and MB6XD boards with ODrives connected to the second CAN bus and Hangprinter kinematics configured.*

 Tell one or more motor drivers to apply a specified torque regardless of position.
-Planned for support in RRF 3.4.

 ### Parameters

 * **Pn.n** Motor CAN address and driver number.
 Can also be a colon separated list of driver numbers.
-* **Tn** Where n is the mode/torque to apply in units of Nm.
+* **Tn.n** The torque to apply in units of Nm, or zero to leave torque mode.
+* **Vn.n** (optional) Maximum speed to move at (not supported on Hangprinter/ODrive; not yet supported on 1HCL or M23CL as at 2023-08-08).

 ### Examples
 <br>